 - A search and rescue dog, trained to search for or prevent a person with a mental disability (such as verbal and nonverbal autism) from becoming lost

 All of these categories are protected under Missouri State laws and regulations.

 Can a Landlord Deny a Tenant Access Due to a Service Animal?

 A short and sweet answer: no.

-Even if your housing units are “no pet” units, if a tenant or tenant prospect has a mental or physical disability that requires him or her to have a service animal, both the tenant and the canine have rights and are protected under Federal Law and you must grant them access.
+Even if your housing units are “no pet” units, this may not apply to service animals.
+If a tenant or tenant prospect has a mental or physical disability that requires him or her to have a service animal, both the tenant and the canine have rights and are protected under Federal Law and you must grant them access.
 A few of these rights include: